wenckerm1lder/Rgstry-roof/README.md

 (TODO add provider  specific documentation)

-Currently tool is looking these files directly from tools' GitLab repository and caching them after first download, so debugging and development might be hard sometimes. **Cache is refreshed every 24 hours.**

-By default, these files are stored into folder `$HOME/.cincan/version_cache`
+These files are stored into Docker image at build phase as last layer into the image, making it possibly to fetch without pulling the whole image. **Cache is refreshed every 24 hours.**

-However, there is option make tool to use different local path, and disable remote downloading to help development.
+However, there is option make tool to use local path, and disable remote downloading to help development.
 Path could be for example place, where you clone `tools` repository.

 See [configuration for more details.](#Additional-configuration)